Generalizations of The Finite Height Criterion for Local Tabularity: Relational characterization of local finiteness and local tabularity

 \subsection{Local finiteness of powerset modal algebras}

 We start with a simple fact about finitely generated Boolean algebras.
 For a set $X$ and a family $\clP$ of its subsets, define the {\em equivalence $\eq{\clP}$ induced by $\clP$ on $X$}:

-Assume that $\clP$ is finite and consider the subalgebra $A$ of $\pwr(X)$ generated by $\clP$.
+Assume that $\clP$ is finite and consider the subalgebra $A$ of the powerset Boolean algebra $\pwr(X)$ generated by $\clP$.
 One can easily observe that since $\clP$ is finite, every element of $A$ is a union of $\eq{\clP}$-classes, and the quotient $\clU=X{/}\eq{\clP}$ is the set of atoms of $A$.

 Now assume that $\pwr(X)$ is endowed with a unary operation $g$, which distributes over finite unions: $g:\pwr(X)\to \pwr(X)$, $g(\emp)=\emp$, and $g(U\cup V)=g(U)\cup g(V)$ for all $U,V\subseteq X$.
 It is easy to check that $A$ is closed under $g$ iff $g(U)$ belongs to $A$ for each atom $U$ of $A$, that is: